Mahlon Haines: First wife

 Haines married June Brown Irwin (1885–1951) of Union County on October 20, 1909.
 They had three children: Stanley Emerson (1910–1966), Mahlon Nathaniel II (1912–1960), and June Irwin (1916–1918).

 The Haines's first suburban residence was designed by John A. Dempwolf in 1912 and occupied in April 1913, at the intersection of North Rockburn and East Philadelphia Streets in Springettsbury Township, and still standing in 2018.

 In July 1951, Haines bought the former Kreutz Creek One-Room Schoolhouse with plans to use it as a public lecture hall dubbed the "Haines School of Brains".
 Haines gave up such plans after his wife died unexpectedly two months later, and sold the building in October.
 It still stood as a private residence as of 2019.

 Second wife and death

 Haines first met second wife Grace Marianne Churchill of London, England, while on a westward trans-Atlantic steamship cruise in summer 1955.
 After much correspondence, the two married on June 5, 1957.
 Grace was 30 years younger and this was her first marriage.

 In 1961, Haines placed his "Hermitage" home, across from the Shoe House, up for sale.
 He and his second wife had planned to build a new "Churchill Downs" estate along Accomac Road near his Wizard Ranch property.
 Their plans included a large, enclosed riding arena that could host horse shows.
 Haines was never able to finish negotiating a land purchase for this project, however.

 Haines died on October 31, 1962, while under intensive care after collapsing with a "heart ailment" a few days after undergoing "a successful operation".
-In addition to his son Stanley and second wife Grace, he was survived by "three grandchildren and a number of nieces and nephews".